 Supervision and performance management

-It's important to not train volunteers, assign them tasks, and then ignore them for the remainder of the volunteer relationship.
+It is not a good idea to train volunteers, assign them tasks, and then ignore them for the remainder of the volunteer relationship.
 Managing and supervising volunteers is an ongoing task.
-When done well, it will help maximize the value of volunteers to your agency.
+When done well, it will maximize the value of volunteers to your agency.

 - Schedule brief check-in meetings with volunteers every 3-5 weeks.